jkulawik/blog/_drafts/discord-alternative.md

 ---
 ## Business-oriented apps

-Business-oriented apps tend to focus on integrating various development tools, log-in solutions and other things related to corporate administration.
+They tend to focus on integrating various development tools, log-in solutions and other things related to corporate administration.
-They're typically designed to manage projects, which can be subtly detrimental to hosting a community.

 Since they're meant for companies, they come with a big price tag and require self-hosting.
 These apps are meant to be deployed by professional admins, which means most of them will be too hard to install and operate for a regular user.

+A weird phenomenon I've noticed as I researched these apps was users complaining that the apps require premium plans for features which to me seem free when reading their websites.
+So take the feature lists with a grain of salt, as it might turn out that something basic requires premium.

-All of those reasons place the business-oriented apps as unlikely to be good Discord alternatives, but I included them to cover all bases.
+All of this places the business-oriented apps (I will call them BOAs for short) as unlikely to be good Discord alternatives, but I include them to cover all bases.
-As such, I decided not to go too much in depth about them for the sake of brevity.
+Quite interestingly, many user reviews tend to prefer Matrix (covered below) instead of these apps.

-Lastly, a note about Jitsi Meet: it's a free and open-source video conference platform, which seems pretty decent from my experience with it and has most of the features from Discord (even the reaction soundboard).
-Many apps can integrate Jitsi as their voice call platform, and it can be self-hosted.
+A note about Jitsi Meet: it's a free and open-source video conference platform which seems pretty decent from my brief experience with it.
+It has most of the features of Discord video calls (even the reaction soundboard).
+Many apps integrate Jitsi as their voice call platform, and Jitsi servers can be self-hosted.

 ### Mattermost

 ![(A screenshot of Mattermost)](https://dl.flathub.org/media/com/mattermost/Desktop/0bf11798092500f8b581cb7431c8a187/screenshots/image-1_orig.png)

-An app targeted to developers;
+An app targeted to developers with a clean interface and a good feature set.
-as far as my interests go, it is one of the more suitable alternatives for Discord.
-Mattermost would be a great alternative if not for its steep monetization of the premium version.
+Mattermost would be a great alternative if not for its steep monetization of the premium version without which you can only have 1-on-1 voice calls.
+This change was introduced recently and is a good example of how company-owned software can pull the rug from under your feet.

 * Voice chat: several integrations to choose from
 * Screen sharing: depends on integration